Best Nicotine Gum & Lozenges Compared

 | Kirkland/Costco Gum | $0.10 | $60 |

-For comparison: a pack-a-day smoker at $10/pack spends about $840 in the same 12-week period.
+For comparison: a pack-a-day smoker at $10/pack spends about $840 over the same 12 weeks.

 Cost-saving tips: Check your insurance (many plans cover NRT at no cost), call 1-800-QUIT-NOW for free NRT through your state quitline, and buy in bulk from warehouse clubs for the best per-unit pricing.